Yandex Cloud

 • Managed Service for PostgreSQL source cluster.

-• Service account to use to access Data Streams.
+• Service account that will be used to access Data Streams.

 • Source endpoint.